kappital/kappital/README.md

 ## Contributing

-If you're interested in being a contributor and want to get involved in developing the KubeEdge code, please see [CONTRIBUTING](./contribute.md) for details on submitting patches and the contribution workflow.
+If you're interested in being a contributor and want to get involved in developing the Kappital code, please see [CONTRIBUTING](./contribute.md) for details on submitting patches and the contribution workflow.

 ## License

-KubeEdge is under the Apache 2.0 license.
+Kappital is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.